csswizardry/csswizardry.github.com/_posts/2019-03-04-cache-control-for-civilians.md

 all control over them once they’re on the user’s device.

 Despite this example being a stylesheet, HTML pages fall squarely into this camp.
-We can’t change the file name of a webpage—imagine the havoc that would cause!—which is exactly why we tend not to cache them at all.
+We can’t change the file name of a webpage — imagine the havoc that would cause! — which is exactly why we tend not to cache them at all.

 ### Query String – `style.css?v=1.2.14`